Rocky56gh9/Multi-Function-ePaper-Frame/README.md

 •	sudo raspi-config<br>
 •	Enable SPI interface<br>
 •	Reboot<br>
-•	cd e-Paper/RaspberryPi_JetsonNano/<br>
-•	python [test script]<br>

-# Handy Commands
+**Test the Screen**
+Once you've done all of this, you're ready to see if everything is installed correctly.
+Run the test script for the specific screen.<br>
+1. From the home prompt, enter **cd e-Paper/RaspberryPi_JetsonNano/python/examples**<br>
+2. Run **python epd_7in5b_test.py**<br>

+If the script runs and you see the series of test images run, you should be good to proceed!

+# Copy Assets to Pi
-1. Copy images from local machine to RaspberryPi: scp /[path to script]/[image name].bmp [piusername]@[piip]:/[path to where you are housing scripts]
+1. Copy images from local machine to RaspberryPi:<br>
+scp /[path to script]/[image name].bmp [piusername]@[piip]:/[path to where you are housing scripts] - Do this for each of the .bmp images.

-2. Clear SSH key from local machine: ssh-keygen -R {RPi-IP-Address}
+In my case, I just left everything in the "examples" folder along with the test scripts.
+If I had it to do over again, I might put them elsewhere.
+But for now, I put the python scripts and images all in the same examples folder.

+# Set Up Scripts
+1. In the same examples folder, create each of the python files for the project.
+2. Customize all of the variables to your preference, e.g., image locations, geographic location for weather, etc.
+3. Run the scripts individually to test them out.

+The Weather Station is hard-coded for Eastern time, but that should be adjustable, though those instructions are not included here.

 # Set Up Crontab Jobs
-From the terminal, enter the command **crontab -e**, then, at the bottom of the file, enter each of these as an individual line.
+Once you are happy with how the scripts run on the screen, from the terminal, enter the command **crontab -e**, then, at the bottom of the file, enter each of these as an individual line.

 1. 0 7-21 * * * /usr/bin/python3 /[path to script]/showerthoughts.py
 2. 15 7-21 * * * /usr/bin/python3 /[path to script]/weatherstation.py
 3. 30 7-21 * * * /usr/bin/python3 /[path to script]/dadjokes.py
 4. 45 7-21 * * * /usr/bin/python3 /[path to script]/horoscope.py
 5. 0 22 * * * /usr/bin/python3 /[path to script]/sleep.py

+# Physical Assembly